 Stress is universal and it is definitely a creeper.
 Sometimes we don’t even recognise just how stressed we are and more importantly we don’t always realise the impact that stress is having on us.
 And of course, our reactions to stress are different according to mentalhealth.org “We all deal with stress differently.
 Our ability to cope can depend on our genetics, early life events, personality and social and economic circumstances.”

 We all know that a little bit of stress is good for us…it keeps us on our toes and can make us perform better in certain situations but it’s prolonged stress that is problematic.
-I don’t think that it’s too presumptuous for me to say that after the last 2 years the majority of us have developed an even deeper relationship with stress and its best friend anxiety.
+I don’t think that it’s too presumptuous for me to say that after the last few years, the majority of us have developed an even deeper relationship with stress and its best friend anxiety.

 Traditionally stress is a short term feeling while anxiety is a long term but the thing is that they have similar symptoms and it’s often difficult to know when we’ve shifted from one to the other.